Why Legal Separation is a Comfortable In-Between In Louisiana

 Benefits of Separate Maintenance

 Legal separation has its benefits over divorce.
 It allows spouses to keep each other on a shared medical insurance plan, especially when one is suffering from an illness that needs constant care.
 They also benefit from tax cuts that come from filing their returns as a couple.
-While the couple waits for the divorce to be finalized, the will enjoy these perks as they are still married to each other.
+While the couple waits for the divorce to be finalized, they will enjoy these perks as they are still married to each other.
 Another benefit of this safe arrangement is that it allows two people to decide what to do with their failing marriage.
-If they are unsure whether divorce is the right way, then filling a Louisiana marital separation agreement may buy them some time.
+If they are unsure whether divorce is the right way, then filling a Louisiana Marital Separation Agreement may buy them some time.

 Whether you live in New Orleans, Baton Rouge, Shreveport, Metairie, Lafayette, Lake Charles, Bossier City, Kenner or any other city of Louisiana, you can use our legal forms easily.